comoto-pasteur-fr/DNABarcodeCompatibility/README.md

 ```
 * Note:

-DNABarcodeCompatibility uses the rJava package and therefore requires [java (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) to be installed on your system.
+DNABarcodeCompatibility uses the rJava package and therefore requires [java (JDK 8)](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) to be installed on your system.

 Documentation
 ================